 The FDA’s Medical Device Cybersecurity Concerns

 The FDA realizes that with the continuous technological advancements occurring in the modern context, there comes an increased risk that medical devices connected via wireless, Internet, “the cloud”, or any other networked means will not always work as they are intended to.
-The FDA also has concerns about response times to threats pertaining to cybersecurity vulnerabilities—seeing that the usual FDA approval process is known to take a long time.
+The FDA also has concerns about response times to threats pertaining to cybersecurity vulnerabilities.
 The FDA itself sees the medical device cybersecurity threats as continuously evolving.
 By their nature, each medical device’s cybersecurity risk may take on its own unique form from a single disruption, so it is unlikely that the FDA could devise a successful “one-size-fits-all” approach to all possible resulting threats anytime soon.
 The focus on building in cybersecurity safeguards during the design stages of medical device development helps ensure that new products and devices released will have benefits that outweigh perceived and real risks.

 The FDA sees the mitigation of cybersecurity threats as a shared responsibility of healthcare facilities, patients, providers, and device manufacturers.
 For medical device manufacturers, the FDA directs them to “develop a set of cybersecurity controls to assure medical device cybersecurity and maintain medical device functionality and safety” (from Content of Premarket Submissions for Management of Cybersecurity in Medical Devices).
 To the extent medical device cybersecurity risks are mitigated, there will be less threat of patient illness, injury, or death.